TheNoobInventor/bitcoin-ticker/README.md

 # LCD Bitcoin Ticker

-(To Be Completed)

-In this project, a 16x2 LCD "screen" is used to display the current Bitcoin (BTC) price "and its percentage change in price in the past 24 hours".
+In this project, a 16x2 LCD screen is used to display the current Bitcoin (BTC) price "and its percentage change in price in the past 24 hours".
 A Raspberry Pi (RPi) Zero W is the single board computer used to obtain the BTC price data via the CoinmarketCap API.
-Two light-emitting diodes (LEDs) are connected "in the circuit" to indicate when there is a positive or negative percentage change in the price "after 24 hours".
+[NEEDS BETTER COHERENCE IN LINKING THE LCD, BREADBOARD, AND PI] Two light-emitting diodes (LEDs) are connected "in the circuit" to indicate a positive or negative percentage change in the price "after 24 hours".

 ## Hardware

-The hardware components required for this porject are as follows:
+The hardware components required for this project are as follows:

 - Raspberry Pi Zero + power supply